Handing off development stores to clients

-There are two main reasons to transfer a store to a live plan:
+There are two main reasons to transfer a store to a paid plan:

 - The work on the store is complete and the store is ready to sell products.

-- The work on the store is not complete, but the store requires a feature that's available only on a paid Shopify plan.
-To learn more about what features aren't available for development stores, see Features and limitations of development stores.
+- The work on the store is not complete, but the store requires a feature that's available only on a paid plan.
+To learn more about what features aren't available for development stores, refer to Features and limitations of development stores.

 When transferring to a live subscription plan, the store will require billing information, which must be provided by the store owner.